tkhyn/djangorecipebook/README.rst

 djangorecipebook:test
    Creates a script that invokes ``manage.py test [apps]``

+djangorecipebook:makemigrations (new in v1.2)
+   Generated south_ and django 1.7 migrations

 djangorecipebook:create
    Creates a django project from a user-defined template or using django's ``startproject`` management command.
 This recipe will not generate any script.